Sawgrass Mills: 1990–2001: Grand opening and The Oasis at Sawgrass Mills

-The Phase I mall was dedicated in two stages.
-The first opened October 4, 1990 with the BrandSmart USA/Sears Outlet wing at the eastern end, extending past the Garden Food Court (next to Bealls, previously the Hurricane Food Court), to the Books-A-Million store at the western end of the mall.
-A second stage, dedicated November 15, 1990, extended the mall westward of the Books-A-Million store, past the second food court, the Market Food Court (next to Dick's Sporting Goods, previously the Sports Food Court) to the Marshalls/Spiegel Outlet (now Neiman Marcus Last Call Clearance Center) wing.
-Cobb Theatres (became Regal Cinemas in 1997) built an 18-screen cinema located at the Northeast corner of the mall, opening in December 1991.
-A Target Greatland was added to the east wing of the mall, opening in July 1992.
-It was expanded into a Super Target store in mid-2006.
+After two years of construction, Sawgrass Mills celebrated its grand opening on October 4, 1990 at 9 a.m.
+EDT, with a parade led by Apollo 12 astronaut Pete Conrad (the third man to walk on the moon) and a jazz performance by Dizzy Gillespie.
+The mall opened in two stages.
+Original tenants included the BrandsMart USA/Sears Outlet wing at the eastern end, extending past the Garden Food Court (next to Sears, previously the Hurricane Food Court), to the Books-A-Million store at the western end of the mall.
+The second stage, which opened November 15, 1990, extended the mall westward of the Books-A-Million store, past a second food court, the Market Food Court (next to Dick's Sporting Goods, previously the Sports Food Court) to new Marshalls and Spiegel Outlets.
+Cobb Theatres built an 18-screen cinema located at the Northeast corner of the mall, opening in December 1991, being disconnected from the main mall.
+Target Greatland was added to the east wing of the mall, opening in July 1992.
 Phar-Mor was another early anchor to the mall.
-Sam's Club opened outside of the mall to customers in 1993.
+Sam's Club, Walmart's warehouse store division, opened outside of the mall to customers in 1993, alongside Kmart, which opened a 109,000 sqft Pace Membership Warehouse, which was eventually converted into another Sam's Club after Walmart acquired Pace.